-Monday 20th January is Blue Monday.
-According to some people the most depressive day of the year.
-It is cold here in Amsterdam, it is still dark when you get up, and the sun (if any) is already down when you leave the office.
-No more X-mas Holidays and New Years drinks, and the next holiday no where in sight.
+September is for many not the best month of the year, back to work, the tan is fading, and holidays are a distant memory.
+It usually starts to feel colder here in Amsterdam, it is still dark when you get up, and the sun (if any) is nearly down when you leave the office.
+The next holiday is nowhere in sight.
 Enough reason to complain, one would say.
 Or not?
 Isabelle Gonissen, creative mother of the very successful action 30-Day-No-Complaining in Belgium, tells that on average, we complain 30 times a day.
 ‘That is twice every hour.”
 According to Cy Wakeman, author of the amazing book No Ego, an average person spends more than 2 hours per day at work in ‘drama’: gossiping, moaning, whining and so on.
-If we do so, we do not take accountability for our own situation, but victimize ourselves, which is not a good starting point for a happy day at work.
+If we do so, we do not take accountability for our own situation but victimize ourselves, which is not a good starting point for a happy day at work.

 Of course, we all complain once in a while and it can be useful.
 It is out of our system and we can go on.
 No harm done you would say.
 But 30 times a day?!
 Too much.
 And what we often forget, is that complaining is contagious.
 It has a negative effect on other people.
 Did you ever feel any better after a venting session with your colleague?
 Nah, I thought so.
 Plus, if everyone does it regularly, it unconsciously becomes ‘normal behaviour’.
 Before you know it, you have a workplace culture of venting, judging, complaining… And then we can start complaining about our culture… 😉 That does not make us happy at work, does it?